-The revamped, more affordable, Nest Aware plans went live in 2020.
+The revamped, more affordable, Nest Aware plans went live last year, offering a much more simplified premium offering from the Google-owned brand.

-Nest Aware moved to a two-tier model: the basic Nest Aware, which offers 30 days of event video history and cover all of your Nest home security cameras for Ā£5 per month; and Nest Aware Plus, which bumps you up to 60 days of event video history and 10 days of 24/7 video history, costing Ā£10 per month.
+Nest Aware is now a a two-tier model: the basic Nest Aware, which offers 30 days of event video history and cover all of your Nest home security cameras for $6 per month; and Nest Aware Plus, which bumps you up to 60 days of event video history and 10 days of 24/7 video history, costing $12 per month.

-Compare that to what went before where, on a device-by-device basis you'd be paying Ā£4 a month for five days of video history or Ā£8 for 10 days.
+Compare that to what went before where, on a device-by-device basis you'd be paying $5 a month for five days of video history or $10 for 10 days.

 In a home with just two cameras, the savings and benefits are already obvious; in houses with multiple Nest devices the savings become substantial.